 For the above reasons, all communication channels should be optimized to work quickly as well as smoothly.
 This requires, firstly, a development strategy and infrastructure of all communication channels, and secondly, it is necessary to monitor and analyze customer needs.
 A great example is the Mckinsey study, which showed that the main pain of the surveyed customers was not a long waiting, but the uncertainty about what stage their request was at.

 An integration platform of all communication channels requires an experienced approach and expertise in technologies such as AI, which allows to quickly process a huge amount of data and automatically find valuable insights.
-An expert approach is required in creating seamless integrations of various systems into one powerful platform.
+An expert approach is required to create seamless integrations of various systems into one powerful platform.

 Thus, you need to know each segment of your customers and apply first-class technology to create an effective multi-channel service.